Difference Between Stocks vs Bonds

 let us discuss some of the significant Differences Between Stocks vs Bonds:

 - Stocks are financial assets issued by a company and have ownership rights.
-Bonds are long-term debt instruments issued to raise capital with a promise of payback of the principal and interest.
+Issuers issue bonds as long-term debt instruments to raise capital and promise to repay the principal and interest.

 - Stocks are equity instruments, and bonds are debt instruments.